faraway1nspace/PCRD_JAGS_demo/README.md

 There are 3 tutorials in 3 R files.
 Each tutorial presents a slightly different Bayesian model:
  - R_PCRD_JAGS_firstcapt_fixedeff.R
  - R_PCRD_JAGS_fullcapt_fixedeff.R
- - R_PCRD_JAGS_hierarchical.R # USERS SHOULD START HERE!
+ - R_PCRD_JAGS_hierarchical.R (<b>USERS SHOULD START HERE!</b>)

 The first file is a tutorial for Pollock's Closed Robust Design, conditioning on first capture and is a "fixed-effects" version.
 The 2nd file is also a fixed effects version, but models individual entire capture-history, thereby facilitating inference of recruitment processes (births).
 The 3rd file is a Hierarchical Bayesian version, which will be of interest to most users: it can accomodate individual heterogeneity, full-capture modelling, and employs a peculiar type of "hyperprior" to induce a desireable shrinkage between fully time-varying parameters and time-constant parameters.
 In the companion paper, the authors argue that this hyperprior specification induces a type of "model-averaging" somewhat similar to the AICc-averaging that is ubiquitous in Mark-Recapture studies (thanks to Program MARK).

 Other files are:
  - mark_capture_histories.inp
  - R_PCRD_JAGS_SOURCE.R
- - varous ".BUG" files.
+ - varous ".JAG" files (model syntax)

 The .inp file is a MARK data file containing capture histories for 5 years of photo-ID studies of the Bottlenose dolphins in Western Gulf Shark Bay, as presented originally in "Nicholson et al. 2012."
 Please cite Nicholson when using this data.
 The SOURCE file contains some handy auxilliary functions to make it easier to initialize the JAGS models (especially generating sensible initial values for the latent states of the HMM).
-The BUG files are automatically generating during the above tutorial R scripts, and are not strictly necessary; they have the raw JAGS syntax for each JAGS model.
+The JAG files are automatically generating during the above tutorial R scripts, and are not strictly necessary; they have the raw JAGS syntax for each JAGS model.

 <b> Getting Started </b>